Skip to contents

 subset_exp <- toy_exp[, 1:3]

-This grabs the first 3 samples, and like a good butler, updates everything else accordingly:
+This selects the first 3 samples and updates all components accordingly:

 get_expr_mat(subset_exp)